AltThree/Emoji/README.md

 }
 ```

 Once Alt Three Emoji is installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the `AltThree\Emoji\EmojiServiceProvider` class to the `providers`.

-* `'AltThree\Emoji\EmojiServiceProvider'`

-If you'd like to use with [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown), you'll need to add `'AltThree\Emoji\EmojiExtension'` to the `'extensions'` array in the `markdown.php` config.
+If you'd like to use with [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown), you'll need to add the `AltThree\Emoji\EmojiExtension` class to the `'extensions'` array in the `markdown.php` config.

 ## Security